hgamal/midiclock/README.md

 ### Midi Channel

-Channels 1 to 15 can be selected.
+Midiclock can be set to use MIDI channel numbers from 0 to 15.
 If channel 0 (zero) is selected, the device will accept all channel sources.

 Pushing the dial button over the "Return" option makes to come back to the Main Menu.